-It's true a charge-off does hurt your credit, but not as much as you might think.
+It's true that a charge-off does hurt your credit, but it does not harm it as much as you might think.
 Unfortunately, that's because most of the damage has already been done by the late payments leading to the charge-off.
-FICO, the company that produces the credit-scoring software used by credit bureaus, states that late payments account for 35 percent of your credit score.
-FICO also estimates that a 30-day late payment drops a midrange credit score -- around 680 -- by 60 to 80 points.
-Paying late damages an excellent credit score -- about 780 -- even more, causing it to decline 90 to 110 points.
+FICO – the company that produces the credit-scoring software used by credit bureaus – states that late payments account for 35 percent of your credit score.
+FICO also estimates that a 30-day late payment drops a mid-range credit score – around 680 – by 60 to 80 points.
+Paying late damages an excellent credit score – about 780 – even more, causing it to decline 90 to 110 points.

 When banks lend money or extend credit, the debt shows up on their accounting books as an asset.
 It has a positive financial value.
 If loans or credit cards go unpaid, the debts gradually lose value as an asset.
 Eventually, the Internal Revenue Service makes the bank take the loan off its books.
 At this point, the bank or lender charges off, or removes, the loan as an asset.
 It also reports the charge-off to the credit reporting companies.

 Your credit score can range from 300 to 850.
 Four other factors affect your score in addition to payment history.
 These include amounts owed (30 percent), length of credit history (15 percent), new credit (10 percent) and types of credit used (10 percent).
-If your score is higher than 680, it's considered good to excellent.
-As it continues to move below 680, it declines from average to bad.
+If your score is 670 or higher, Experian considers this to be good to excellent.
+As it continues to move below 670, it declines from average to bad.
 If you need to raise your score, focus first on the scoring factors that impact your score the most.

 A charge-off results when you fail to make your credit card or loan payment on time.
 The point at which the lender charges off the debt is based on accounting regulations.
 Other than making a payment, there’s nothing you can do to extend the time frame.
 Typically, a credit card account charges off after you fall six months, or 180 days, behind on your payments.
 Even though the lender reports your late payments to the credit agencies, the account doesn't show as charged off until this point.
 So as the account goes from 30 to 60 to 90 to 120 days late, your score suffers a little more each month.
 By the time it reaches the charge-off point, it decreases a little more.